Souvic/pypacklib/README.md

 ```
 pypack
 ```
+# Unnecessary detailed instructions (just see the 1 min video)

 ### To make a new package and upload to github from a some/one python file(s):
 1. Run the command _pypack_ (and just follow the interactive framework forgetting the lines\[2,3,4\] written below)